0xmons/0xmons-contracts-new/README.md

 `IMonMinter.sol` is the minter interface, which is exposed to contracts with minting privileges, allowing them to mint and modify the on-chain data of monsters.

 The default `Mon` struct is in `UsesMon.sol`.
-Contracts which want to access on-chain information about a monster inherit from this contract.
+Contracts which want to access on-chain information about a monster inherit from this contract to use the struct.

+`MonCreatorInstance` is a parent class that abstracts out some similarities among contracts which want to mint monsters.

 `MonStaker.sol` is the main staking contract.
 Users can add and remove their staked XMON to generate Doom, which is then used to redeem monsters.